colomemaria/epiScanpy/docs/basic_usage.rst

 ^^^^^^^^

 First we need to build the count matrix.
 It requires (sometimes) -omic specific functions.
-Preprocessing functions are therefore divides into 2 categories: ``epi.ch`` for single cell ATAC data and ``epi.mt`` for the methylation data.
+All the functions to build the count matrices (that are either for ATAC, methylation or other) will  use ``epi.ct``

 When it comes to calculationg tSNE, UMAP, PCA etc. we take advantage of the shared datastructure with scanpy and we can use most (if not all) Scanpy functions